Scouse (food): Etymology

-The Oxford English Dictionary (OED) states that "scouse" is a shortened form of "lobscouse", the oldest citation for which in the OED is by the satirist Edward Ward (1706).
-Tobias Smollett refers to "lob's course" in 1750.
+The Oxford English Dictionary (OED) states that scouse is a shortened form of lobscouse, the oldest citation for which in the OED is by the satirist Edward Ward (1706).
+Tobias Smollett refers to lob's course in 1750.
 The roots of the word are unknown.
-The OED's earliest citation for the shortened form "scouse" dates from 1840.
-In the twentieth century the terms "scouse" and "scouser" began to be applied to Liverpudlians.
+The OED's earliest citation for the shortened form scouse dates from 1840.
+In the twentieth century the terms scouse and scouser began to be applied to Liverpudlians.

 According to The Oxford Companion to Food, lobscouse "almost certainly has its origins in the Baltic ports, especially those of Germany".
-The German philologist Friedrich Kluge dates its first appearance in German in 1878, and concludes that the usage spread from Britain to northern Europe rather than vice versa.
+However, the German philologist Friedrich Kluge dates its first appearance in German in 1878, and concludes that the usage spread from Britain to northern Europe rather than vice versa.
 Kluge asserts that the origin of the word is unknown, and that it was loaned to German in the 19th century, where it was called labskaus.
 There are similar terms in Norwegian, Danish, Latvian and Lithuanian.
 (Note: Hjalmar Falk and Alf Torp state that lobscous originally was lob's course from a lob (a lump) and course (a dish) and that the word has travelled to Norwegian as lapskaus and Danish as lobskous.
 The similarities with labs kauss in Latvian and labas kaušas in Lithuanian is called gobbledygook (Kauderwelsch) of the mind in Der Spiegel by Petra Foede.
 Foede translates Labs kausis to means a "good plate" in Latvian, and says that in Lithuanian they use labas káuszas for a "good plate".
 According to Gerhard Bauer káuszas in Lithuanian means a wooden ladle or dipper or a wooden drinking bowl and is the same word as Lettish kauśis and this Baltic word has been adopted in German as Kausche or Kauszel which means wooden jug, pitcher or drinking bowl.
 Konrad Reich claims that Labskaus stems from a combination of Lappen, Lappenstücke or Bauchlappen from the pig and a Low German word Kaus which he explains as a plate or platter and concludes that Labskaus is a paraphrase for a plate of minced pork.)

-By the mid-19th century the term "lobscouse" had been shortened to "scouse" in Liverpudlian usage.
+By the mid-19th century the term lobscouse had been shortened to scouse in Liverpudlian usage.
 In his book The State of the Poor: or a History of the Labouring Classes in England (1797), Sir Frederick Eden cites a report from the early 1790s listing expenditure on food in the Liverpool poorhouse.
 It included "Beef, 101 lbs.
 [46 kg] for scouse … 14 Measures potatoes for scouse [420 lb]; and Onions for ditto [28 lb]".